 Lower School students may be dropped off in the morning at the school entrance door of the main building under the portico.
 Parents are also welcome to walk their students to the classrooms.
-The main door will be unlocked at 7:55 am.
+The main door will be unlocked at 7:45 am.
+Students may place their belongings in their classroom, and proceed directly to the sanctuary for chapel.

-Upper School students (grades 6-12) may be dropped off at either the main building or at the driveway drop-off area of the Upper School building.
-No students should be dropped off before 7:55 am as there is no supervision prior to that time.
+Upper School students (grades 6-12) may be dropped off at either the main building or at the driveway drop-off area of the Upper School building beginning at 7:45 am.
+Students will wait in the covered lunch area, and will be admitted to the building at 7:55 am.

-Lower School classes will be walked outside at 3:35 to their designated pick up area.
+Lower School classes will be walked outside at 3:35 to their designated pick-up area.
 Parents will park in the parking lot and walk over to pick up their child from the classroom teacher.
 On rainy days, parents will pick up their children in the sanctuary.
 Students will be supervised by homeroom teachers until released to parents.